The Science of Learning and Education

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2776484/

-Your brain functions bypassing electrical signals from one neuron to another.
+Your brain functions by bypassing electrical signals from one neuron to another.
 Information triggers neurons to signal other neurons.
 The more often neurons are triggered, the more efficient they become.
 This is why practice improves performance.
 (1)

 Learn Better Through “Interleaving” (2)